Business and Public Health: Working Together for More Prosperous Communities

 Ideas for Alignment

 Businesses have an opportunity to partner with public health leaders in their local community to help drive policies and efforts that can create healthier communities—the key to a resilient workforce and strong economy.
-To do so requires understanding the opportunity and collaborating effectively.
-For many in the private sector, alignment with local public health organizations is critical to not only eradicating COVID-19, but are becoming better prepared to meet future crises.
+Doing so will require understanding the opportunity and collaborating effectively.
+Alignment between businesses and local public health organizations is critical to eradicating COVID-19 and preparing better prepared to meet future crises.

 The “Seven Ways Business Can Align with Public Health for Bold Action and Innovation” report presents practical steps that businesses can take to strengthen partnerships and improve the health of their employees, communities, and the nation.
-Developed in partnership between Johns Hopkins University Bloomberg School of Public Health and the de Beaumont Foundation, these recommendations were informed by a series of focus groups and personal interviews with 40 business and public health leaders who shared ideas about what can be done to address the immediate COVID-19 crisis and its spillover effects on the health and well-being of Americans.
+Developed in partnership between the de Beaumont Foundation and the Institute for Health and Productivity Studies at the Johns Hopkins University Bloomberg School of Public Health, these recommendations were informed by a series of focus groups and personal interviews with 40 business and public health leaders who shared ideas about what can be done to address the immediate COVID-19 crisis and its spillover effects on the health and well-being of Americans.